awsdocs/aws-direct-connect-user-guide/maximum_resiliency.md

    It can take up to 72 hours for AWS to review your request and provision a port for your connection\.
 During this time, you might receive an email with a request for more information about your use case or the specified location\.
 The email is sent to the email address that you used when you signed up for AWS\.
 You must respond within 7 days or the connection is deleted\.

-## Step 3: Create a virtual interface<a name="dev-test-createvirtualinterface"></a>
+## Step 3: Create your virtual interfaces<a name="max-resiliency-createvirtualinterface"></a>

-To begin using your AWS Direct Connect connection, you must create a virtual interface\.
 You can create a private virtual interface to connect to your VPC\.
 Or, you can create a public virtual interface to connect to public AWS services that aren't in a VPC\.
 When you create a private virtual interface to a VPC, you need a private virtual interface for each VPC that you're connecting to\.
 For example, you need three private virtual interfaces to connect to three VPCs\.

 Before you begin, ensure that you have the following information: